Prostate Cancer: Treatment Options for Late-Stage Cancer

 Talking with your healthcare providers

 At first, thinking about treatment options may seem overwhelming.
-Talk with your doctors, nurses, and loved ones.
+Talk with your healthcare providers and loved ones.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Discuss your concerns with your healthcare providers before making a decision.